 This is probably one of the most important questions.
 The answer is yes.
 They eat hair algae or black beard algae and are great at solving any algae problem.
 Eating black hair algae is one of the hardest tasks to perform, but Red algae eaters can easily do it away.

-How Many Siamese Algae Eaters Are In A 10-gallon tank?
+How Many Can Fit In A 10-gallon tank?

 The most straightforward answer is zero.
 You can’t keep them in a 10-gallon tank, which is too small for their size and other requirements.
 Keep them in a tank that is at least 20 gallons.